Annita-LLC/Annita-Website-v3/SUPABASE_SETUP.md

 ## 📋 Overview

 This guide will help you set up Supabase as your backend database for the Annita website.
+Since users will only submit forms and download investor documents (no login/transactions required), this setup is optimized for anonymous form submissions and download tracking.
 All form submissions and user data will be securely stored in Supabase instead of being lost or exposed publicly.

 ## 🚀 Step 1: Create Supabase Project